Bea-Pan/Form-A-Story/README.md

 ## About

 This projects presents a creative approach to HTML forms - in this case it was used to collect user answers for a story!
+The user has an opportunity to input their own answers and then see their story being personalised.

 ## Objectives
 * Creating a HTML form with the following attributes: